Contexter/FountainAI/openAPI/v3/FountainAI v3 Documentation_ Balancing API Modifications with GPT-4 Reasoning - “What If?”.md

 ### 3. Authentication and Endpoint Adaptation

+**Consistent API Authentication**: One crucial modification is ensuring consistent authentication using API keys across all endpoints.
+This guarantees secure access while allowing GPT-4 to focus on creative problem-solving without ambiguity in security requirements.

 **Adaptive Security Management**: The **Character Management API** requires OAuth2-based authentication, but its implementation details are vague.
 GPT-4 can navigate this by prompting for credentials, dynamically managing access tokens, and enforcing token validation for sensitive endpoints.
 This reduces the need for detailed API-level authentication changes, as the model intelligently adapts to the requirements.

 ### 4. Session Lifecycle and Context Consistency